Who must withhold and pay WHT

 Non-resident public entertainer

-A public entertainer performing in Singapore can be exercising a profession, vocation or employment.
-Public entertainers include stage, radio or television artistes, musicians and athletes.
+A public entertainer performing in Singapore for less than 183 days in a calendar year.
+This includes stage, radio or television artistes, musicians and athletes.

 Non-resident director